yuqil725/vocab_mem_tool_forgetting_curve/README.md

 | ss      | show synonym     |
 | sa      | show antonym     |

-To show the remaning review words, use `l` command
+To show the remaning reviewing words, use `l` command.

+To show the finished reviewing words within today, use `f` command.
+You can also add time attribute.
+For example, `f 20000` mean "show finished reviewing words in the last 20000 seconds".

 # Constant